Dekr0/wwise-teller/design.md

 isolate share access and ownership from thread instead of sharing memory model, or solely using very low level primitives.
-- Regarless using message protocol or sharing memory model, think about using sane pattern instead of patterns that are designed for worst case scneario, and hope for the best.
-Example, don't soley rely on spanning mutex for every share data and hope they can guard against everything (It doesnt' work because: 1. guarding racing condition vs. guarding data integrity are completely two different things; 2. order of locking and deadlock, especially # of locks increase as there are more share data that need different level of thread safety; ...)
+- Regarless using message protocol or sharing memory model, think about using sane pattern.
+- Don't default to patterns that are designed for worst case scneario, and hope for the best.
+    - Example, don't soley rely on spanning mutex for every share data and hope they can guard against everything.
+It doesnt' work because:
+        - 1. guarding racing condition vs. guarding data integrity are completely two different things.
+        - 2. order of locking and deadlock, especially # of locks increase as there are more share data that need different level of thread safety.
+        - ...
 - Message protocol has X amount cost and overhead in different context.
 It isn't silver bullet.
-It's a treat off between performance and ease of implementing correct and safe synchronization.
-It's easy to fall in the trap of defaulting message protocol for every use case because of the lack of control and skill to make good use of mutex on share memory mdodel, and good understanding of the targeted problem.
+- It's a treat off between performance and ease of implementing correct and safe synchronization.
+- It's easy to fall in the trap of defaulting message protocol for every use case because of the lack of control and skill to make good use of mutex on share memory mdodel, and good understanding of the targeted problem.
 - Message protocol and Share memory model are orthogonal but this doesn't mean they can't be use in hybrid.
 - Favourite share memory model is trivial synchronization.
 Limit share memory model in use case where scope is fairly well defined.

 ### Mutex

-- Mutex should have a clear intend, a clear usage of scope, a clear scope of data it needs to protect instead of using one single mutex to cover all things.
+- Mutex should have a clear intend, a clear usage of scope, a clear range of data it needs to protect instead of using one single mutex to cover all things.

 ## Memory Management